damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 ## Lead qualification process

+1. Unless a specific request is made, provide a useful resource that will help the person have a better GitLab experience.
-1. Soft-BANT is used to determine if a lead should be passed to sales.
+2. Soft-BANT is used to determine if a lead should be passed to sales or recommended CE resources.
 Once determined, BDR team passes all leads to sales for followup via Salesforce assignment and email notification.
-2. If 2 of the 4 elements of BANT are met (budget, authority, need, timeline), BDR team will determine account owner and pass lead.
+3. If 2 of the 4 elements of BANT are met (budget, authority, need, timeline), BDR team will determine account owner and pass lead.
-3. If further qualification is needed to understand Soft-BANT requirements, BDR team will email or schedule a phone call with lead to understand their project and initiatives.
+4. If further qualification is needed to understand Soft-BANT requirements, BDR team will email or schedule a phone call with lead to understand their project and initiatives.
-4. If Soft-BANT isn't met and there are questions, BDR team will answer all questions or route to support.
+5. If Soft-BANT isn't met and there are questions, BDR team will answer all questions or route to support.
-5. If there are no questions and lead isn't qualified yet, the lead status is updated appropriately.
+6. If there are no questions and lead isn't qualified yet, the lead status is updated appropriately.
 See "lead status" above.
-6. If a lead is from a Fortune 500 company, it will be automatically assigned to a senior account manager.
+7. If a lead is from a Fortune 500 company, it will be automatically assigned to a senior account manager.
-7. If a lead is an existing customer or a prospect that's owned/operated by an existing customer, BDR team will determine account owner and pass lead.
+8. If a lead is an existing customer or a prospect that's owned/operated by an existing customer, BDR team will determine account owner and pass lead.
-8. If a lead is from a company that is already in Salesforce, BDR team will determine account owner and pass lead.
+9. If a lead is from a company that is already in Salesforce, BDR team will determine account owner and pass lead.

+## Soft-BANT

+- Budget => Does the person work at a company that could afford GitLab (i.e. has revenue or funding)?
+- Authority => Can the person influence a purchase decision?
+- Need => Is there a legitimate use for GitLab at the company (i.e. multiple developers, etc.)?
+- Timeline => Is the solution needed in the next few weeks or months?
+If they have another solution, are they looking to replace?

 ## What counts as an SQL or MQL?
 1. SQL is any lead passed to the Sales team from the BDR team that has met the qualification process requirements above.